Focused Ultrasound Foundation: Funding and media

-In 2018, Virginia’s former governor, Ralph Northam visited the Focused Ultrasound Foundation to discuss state funding toward the technology.
+In 2018, Virginia’s former governor, Ralph Northam visited the FUF to discuss state funding toward the technology.
 The Foundation received $11 million dollars of state funding under Northam’s predecessors.
 Northam pledged that he would continue the support and while also investing in education hoping to draw in more scientists.

 The Focused Ultrasound Foundation has been recognized by National Geographic UK for funding research regarding the ultrasound treatment technique that has the protentional to transform the treatment of life-threatening diseases and difficult-to-cure conditions.